 Capability maturity model integration (CMMI) is the successor of the capability maturity model (CMM).
 It developed in 1987 but was first released in 1990.
 It adopts and uses in many domains.
 CMMI aims to improve the usability of maturity models using integrating many different models into one framework.

 For example, CMMs developed for disciplines such as systems engineering (SE-CMM), people management (PCMM), software acquisition (SA-CMM), and others.
-Although many organisations find these models are very useful.
+Although many organisations find these models very useful.
 They also struggled with problems caused by overlap, inconsistencies, and integrating the models.
 In this context, CMMI generalises to apply to many domains.